tvbuddy-net/behave-django/README.rst

 Features
 --------

 - Web Browser Automation ready
 - Database transactions per scenario
 - Use Django's testing client
 - Use unittest + Django assert library
 - Use behave's command line arguments
 - Use behave's configuration file
 - Fixture loading

 .. support-marker

 Version Support
 ---------------

-behave-django is `tested against`_ the officially supported combinations of Python and Django (Django 1.11, 2.2, 3.0 on Python 3.4, 3.5, 3.6, 3.7, 3.8).
+*behave-django* is `tested against`_ the officially supported combinations of Python and Django (Django 2.2, 3.0 on Python 3.5, 3.6, 3.7, 3.8).

 The version of `behave`_ is not tied to our integration (read: "independent").
 We test against the latest release on PyPI, and run a sample against Behave's